-Title: Cost-effectiveness analysis of the NIRUDAK clinical diagnostic model for dehydration severity in patients over five years
+Cost-effectiveness analysis of the NIRUDAK clinical diagnostic model for dehydration severity in patients over five years

-Authors:

-Affiliations:

-Correspondence:
+Anagha Lokhande BA1*, Jonah Popp PhD2*, Monique Gainey MS MPH3, Stephanie C. Garbern MD MPH1, Sabiha Nasrin MBBS MPH4, Nur H. Alam MD MBBS PhD4, Adam C. Levine MD MPH1

+1 Department of Emergency Medicine, The Warren Alpert Medical School of Brown University, Providence, Rhode Island, United States

+2 Department of Health Services, Policy and Practice, School of Public Health, Brown University, Providence, Rhode Island, United States

+3 Virginia Tech Carilion School of Medicine, Roanoke, Virginia, United States

+4 International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b), Dhaka, Bangladesh

+* Authors AL and JP contributed equally

+Correspondence

+Adam C. Levine MD

+593 Eddy St

+Providence, RI 02903

+adam_levine@brown.edu

-Key words: cost-effectiveness, fluid resuscitation
+Key words: cost-effectiveness, fluid resuscitation, clinical diagnostic model

 Meetings: Preliminary results from this work were presented at the 21st International Conference on Emergency Medicine and the American Society for Tropical Medicine and Health 2022 Annual Meeting scientific conferences.

-DECLARATIONS

-Funding: Funding for data collection was provided through grants from the The funders had no role in the study design, data collection or reporting processes.
+Funding: Funding for data collection was provided through grants from the US National Institutes of Health (NIH) National Institute for Diabetes and Diarrheal and Kidney Diseases (NIDDK) (Federal Identifier: DK116163).
+The funders had no role in the study design, data collection or reporting processes.

 Conflict of Interest: The authors have no conflicts of interest.
-The content of this manuscript is solely the responsibility of the authors and does not necessarily represent the views of any governmental bodies or academic organizations.
+The content of this manuscript is solely the responsibility of the authors and does not necessarily represent the views of the funders, any governmental bodies, or academic organizations.

+Data Sharing: The deidentified datasets for the NIRUDAK study are freely available with no restrictions via Open Science Framework and can be accessed at https://osf.io/pncms/.

 Abstract

-Objective: To compare the cost-effectiveness of the World Health Organization algorithm and the NIRUDAK model for treatment of severe dehydration due to diarrhea in patient over five years of age.
+Purpose: To compare the cost-effectiveness of the World Health Organization algorithm and the NIRUDAK model for treatment of severe dehydration due to diarrhea in patient over five years of age.

 Methods: